geralwo/ForestAreaAddon/README.md

 Tested in Godot 4.2.1

 ## Todo
-- Implement AreaTrigger system to interact with trees
+- Implement Interaction system to interact with items
-- Implement system to instantiate scenes around the tree
+- Implement system to instantiate scenes around the item
 - Implement grass and other details
+- Implement texture lookup